FOLLOW US

 Road travel

-Road safety in Russia is poor and road conditions unpredictable.
+Road safety in Russia is poor and road conditions are unpredictable.
 Take care when driving, take account of weather conditions and consider avoiding driving at night.
 Do not drive alone at night or sleep in your vehicle on the side of the road.
 Do not pick up hitchhikers.

 Bringing vehicles into Russia